-- Take a few short paragraphs in your target language, around 400 words is perfect.
-It’s important that you choose a text which suits your level, which is easy enough for you to understand.
+- Take a few short paragraphs in your target language (around 400 words is perfect).
+It’s important that you choose a text that suits your level, that is easy enough for you to understand.

 - Translate the text from your target language into your native language.
 Take your time over it and consult reliable dictionaries where necessary.
 Pay close attention to the context of the text; words shift in meaning depending on the context.